fermyon/spin/docs/content/sips/016-inbound-websockets.md

   // Construct a new handler for the specified request, which the
   // client has requested to be upgraded to a WebSocket.
   //
-  // - `id`: a globally unique identifier which may be used to send
+  // - `token`: a globally unique identifier which may be used to
-  //   frames to this WebSocket using
+  //   send frames to this WebSocket using
   //   `outgoing-websocket#send-frame`.
 Note that any application
-  //   may use this `id` to send frames to the WebSocket for as
+  //   may use this `token` to send frames to the WebSocket for as
   //   long as it is connected, which means it should be treated as
   //   a secret and shared only with trusted parties.
   //